neherlab/pangraph/docs/docs/pypangraph/t04-core-synteny.md

 This returns three objects:

 - `MSU_mergers`: a dictionary where keys are core block ids and the values are the ids of the MSU they belong to.
-- `MSU_paths`: a dictionary where keys are path ids and values are paths composed of MSUs instead of blocks.
+- `MSU_paths`: a dictionary where keys are path ids and values are `pypangraph.topology_utils.Path` objects composed of MSUs instead of blocks.
 - `MSU_len`: a list of the lengths of the MSUs in basepairs, i.e. the sum of consensus length of the core blocks that compose them.

 We can draw a linear representation for paths in terms of the MSUs with the following code, in which each MSU is represented as a colored block of unit size.
 Arrows indicate inversions.